-Prior to beginning studies at SSU, all students are required to take an English Challenge Exam (EXE).
-The EPT is composed of 3 elements:
+Prior to beginning studies at SSU, all students are required to take an English Challenge Exam (ECE).
+The ECE is composed of 3 elements:

-- 1) English Challenge Examination
+- 1) An assessment on listening and grammar

 - 2) A writing test

 - 3) An oral interview

-Based on the results of the EPT, students are enrolled in the appropriate level of instruction.
-A general orientation session is conducted at the same time as placement testing.
-The orientation session covers issues such as class schedules, books and materials, attendance, and academic advancement.
-All students receive a Student Handbook and sign a Receipt of Student Handbook form on the day of orientation.
+Based on the results of the ECE, students are enrolled in the appropriate level of instruction.
+A general orientation session is conducted at the same time as the ECE.
+The orientation session covers issues such as class schedules, books and materials, attendance, syllabi and academic advancement.

-Challenge Examination
+English Challenge Examination (ECE)